Garfield Groundwater Contamination Superfund site: Hexavalent chromium contamination

-Cleanup efforts
+Clean-up efforts

-Initial cleanup
+Initial clean-up

-The EPA started a short-term cleanup in fall of 2011, removing 233 drums of industrial waste and 6,100 gallons of chromium-contaminated water from the site.
+The EPA started a short-term clean-up in the fall of 2011, removing 233 drums of industrial waste and 6,100 gallons of chromium-contaminated water from the site.
 From 2012 through 2014, the EPA demolished the E.C Electroplating building, and contaminated soils and concrete from the site were excavated and removed.
 Approximately 5,700 tons of soil and 1,150 tons of concrete were found to be contaminated; the extracted soil and concrete were replaced with backfill to prevent further contamination from stormwater.

 In 2014, the EPA completed a Remedial Investigation to evaluate the extent of the contamination and determine which technologies could be used to clean up the site.

 Current status

-As of 2017, the EPA is in the process of preparing a remedial design to address the remaining groundwater contamination at the site and the design is expected to be completed in 2022.
+As of 2017, the EPA is in the process of preparing a remedial design to address the remaining groundwater contamination at the site, and the design is expected to be completed in 2022.
 Pilot tests to evaluate different methods and technologies to efficiently clean up the chromium have given positive results.

 Funding

-E.C Electroplating went out of business in 2009, leaving the Superfund site “orphaned” as there was no longer a responsible party to pay for the clean-up.
-In 2016, the EPA estimated that the cleanup for the E.C Electroplating site and surrounding areas would cost around $37 million.
+E.C Electroplating went out of business in 2009, leaving the Super fund site “orphaned” as there was no longer a responsible party to pay for the clean-up.
+In 2016, the EPA estimated that the clean-up for the E.C Electroplating site and surrounding areas would cost around $37 million.

-In December 2021, the EPA announced that under the Bipartisan Infrastructure Bill, it would invest $1 billion into funding the backlog of underfunded Superfund sites, including the E.C Electroplating site in Garfield.
+In December 2021, the EPA announced that under the Bipartisan Infrastructure Bill, it would invest $1 billion into funding the backlog of underfunded Super fund sites, including the E.C Electroplating site in Garfield.